-- Marriage certificates must be signed, dated, and certified by the clerk of the court or other appropriate state or county official.
-Certificates signed by a clergy member (e.g., a minister or rabbi) are not acceptable. - Birth certificates must show that your dependent child or your spouse's dependent child is your or your spouse's direct descendant.
+- Marriage certificates must be recorded, signed, dated, and certified by the clerk of the court or other appropriate state or county official.
+Certificates signed by a clergy member (e.g., a minister or rabbi) are not acceptable. - Birth certificates must show direct lineage to you, your spouse or your domestic partner.